 - In the study described above, people who lowered their consumption of caffeinated coffee by more than one cup a day and maintained this intake for the period of the survey had a 17% higher risk of type 2 diabetes.

 - Drinking two to three cups of caffeinated coffee a day seems to reduce the risk of Parkinson's disease by about 25%, according to an analysis of different research studies.

-- A small study has recently shown that the caffeine equivalent of three cups of coffee a day improves movement problems in people with Parkinson's disease.
+- A small study has shown that the caffeine equivalent of three cups of coffee a day can improve movement problems in people with Parkinson's disease.

 Coffee may reduce the risk of some types of cancer.
 The beverage seems to be both beneficial and detrimental with respect to cardiovascular problems.

 - According to a twelve year study of more than 47,000 men in the United States, the men who drank six or more cups of coffee a day had a 20% lower risk of developing prostate cancer and a 60% lower risk of developing the most dangerous form of prostate cancer.
 Drinking one to three cups of coffee a day resulted in a 30% lower risk of the most dangerous form of prostate cancer.
 The results of the study were unaffected by the amount of caffeine in the coffee.